LeaVerou/blog/2026/web-deps/index.md

 Needed to show a live demo during a talk, over clogged conference wifi?
 Maybe sacrifice a goat to the gods first.

-And while they maintain encapsulation slightly better than raw file imports, as they typically let you reference a package by its name for its default export, additional specifiers (e.g. `packagename/fn`) typically require importing by file path.
+And while they maintain encapsulation slightly better than raw file imports, as they let you reference a package by its name for its default export, additional specifiers (e.g. `packagename/fn`) typically still require importing by file path.

-_“But with public CDNs, I benefit from the resource having already been cached by another website the user visited!”_
+_“But with public CDNs, I benefit from the resource having already been cached by another website the user visited!”_<br>
 Oh my sweet summer child.
 I hate to be the one to break it to you, but no, you don’t, and that has been the case [since about 2020](https://addyosmani.com/blog/double-keyed-caching/).
 **_Double keyed caching_ obliterated this advantage**.